The Daily Caller: Specific incidents

 In 2011, The Daily Caller was the first news outlet to disseminate a Project Veritas video by conservative provocateur James O'Keefe which purportedly showed an NPR fundraiser deriding Republicans.
 The video was later proven to have been misleadingly edited.
-In February 2012, The Daily Caller was criticized for an "investigative series" of articles co-authored by Carlson, purporting to be an insiders' exposé of Media Matters for America (MMfA), a liberal watchdog group that monitors and scrutinizes conservative media outlets, and its founder David Brock.
+In February 2012, The Daily Caller conducted an "investigative series" of articles co-authored by Carlson, purporting to be an insiders' exposé of Media Matters for America (MMfA), a liberal watchdog group that monitors and scrutinizes conservative media outlets, and its founder David Brock.
 Citing "current and former" MMfA employees, "friends" of Brock's and a "prominent liberal", the article characterized MMfA as having "an atmosphere of tension and paranoia" and portrayed Brock as "erratic, unstable and disturbing", who "struggles with mental illness", in fear of "right-wing assassins", a regular cocaine user and would "close [local bars] and party till six in the morning".
-Reuters media critic and libertarian Jack Shafer criticized The Daily Caller piece as "anonymously sourced crap", adding "Daily Caller is attacking Media Matters with bad journalism and lame propaganda".
-Shafer said that he had "never thought much of Media Matters' style of watchdogging or Brock's journalism".

 In August 2018, The Daily Caller ran a story alleging that a Chinese-owned company had hacked then-Secretary of State Hillary Clinton's private email server and successfully obtained nearly all of her emails, citing only, "two sources briefed on the matter".
-President Trump retweeted the allegations made in The Daily Caller's unsubstantiated reporting.
+Trump retweeted the allegations made in The Daily Caller's unsubstantiated reporting.
 The FBI stated that there was no evidence to support the story.
 In January 2019, The Daily Caller published a story with the misleading headline, "Here's The Photo Some Described as a Nude Selfie of Alexandria Ocasio-Cortez".
-The photo was not of Congresswoman Ocasio-Cortez, and Ocasio-Cortez condemned The Daily Caller's action as "completely disgusting behavior".
+The photo was not of Ocasio-Cortez, however, and she condemned The Daily Caller's action as "completely disgusting behavior".
 The Daily Caller apologized for the headline and changed it.
 The Daily Caller said that the content of the story was not unlike stories published by Vice and The Huffington Post.
-Vice had in fact published an article debunking the claim that the photo was of Ocasio-Cortez.
+Vice had already reported that the photo in fact depicted Sydney Leathers, a political activist known for her sexting scandal with former congressman Anthony Weiner.